bleachchyxo/bash/README.md

-# bash
+# Bash
-All my bash projects in here
+## All my bash projects here
+This is me practicing my bash skills